Constraining Dark Matter properties with the first generation of stars: Equilibration timescale and lower bounds on annihilation cross section

 We start by briefly reviewing the DM models considered.
 First, for the WIMP window, which is bound at the lower end of $m_X$ (the Lee-Weinberg bound~\cite{Lee:1977}) by $m_X\gtrsim 10~\GeV$, and a the higher end of $m_X$ (the Griest-Kamionkowski bound~\cite{Griest:1990}) by $m_X\lesssim 120~\unit{TeV}$.
-Withing this window of parameter space DM can be produced thermally, via the standard freezeout mechanism, without violating the unitarity limit, while still interacting only weakly.
+We point out that the so called Lee-Weinberg limit has actually been found, independently, by several groups~\cite{Lee:1977,Dicus:1977nn,Hut:1977zn,Sato:1977ye,Vysotsky:1977pe} and that it's value is actually model-dependent.
+For instance, for Majorana fermions, where the annihilation cross section is p-wave suppressed, the Lee-Weinberg limit is enhanced by roughly one order of magnitude~\cite{Kolb:1986}.
+On the other hand, for scalar DM,~\cite{Boehm:2003} finds that the corresponding bound can be lowered to $\mathcal{O}(\unit{MeV})$.
+In fact, one of the most stringent bounds of WIMP DM lower mass limits comes from BBN, and it is roughly $\mathcal{O}(\unit{10 MeV})$~\citep{Sabti:2019}.
+Within this window of parameter space DM can be produced thermally, via the standard freezeout mechanism, without violating the unitarity limit, while still interacting only weakly.
 The thermal average DM annihilation cross section ($\sigmav$) can be expanded around $v\lesssim 1$: \be \sigmav\approx a+b\langle v^2 \rangle+\mathcal{O}(\avg{v^4}) \ee Two distinct scenarios are commonly considered in the literature: the s-wave annihilations, for which $b=0$, so the thermal average cross section is a constant, independent of the DM velocity $v$.
-Remarkably, if the thermal average cross section is at the weak-scale, i.e. $\sigmav\approx a\sim 10^{-26}\ccpers$, one recovers, via the freeze-out mechanicsm, a value of the relic abundance that matches observations, i.e. $\Omega_X\sim0.3$.
+Remarkably, if the thermal average cross section is at the weak-scale, i.e. $\sigmav\approx a\sim 10^{-26}\ccpers$, one recovers, via the freeze-out mechanism, a value of the relic abundance that matches observations, i.e. $\Omega_X\sim0.3$.
 This is commonly known as the WIMP miracle, and was one of the main reasons WIMP DM models were theoretically favoured in the past decades, before LHC data and direct detection experiments placed severe constraints on such models.
 Alternatively, one can consider the p-wave annihilation, when $a=0$, and the thermal average cross section depends on the DM thermal velocity.
 In this case it us useful to recast Eq.~(\ref{eq:sigmaVexpansion}) as: $\sigmav=b\avg{v^2}=b'/x$, with $x\equiv m_X/T_X$, the commonly defined dimensionless decoupling parameter.
 In order to match the observed relic abundance the parameter $b'$ has to have a value of $b'\sim 10^{-24}\ccpers$~\cite{Lopes:2016}.